lukas-pointner-gabriel/portfolio/README.md

 **Developed test rig for investigating function, efficiency, and dynamics of drive units**
   -	Led the development, design, manufacturing, assembly, and operation of the test rig enabling for investigating drive units with a maximum output torque of 3000 Nm and a maximum motor speed of 50.000 rpm
   -	Led a cross-functional team (mechanical, software, electronics) of 10 engineers and technicians to put developed test rig and drive unit in operation while meeting strict deadlines
-  -	Conducted FEM and MBS simulations to optimize mechanical test rig design
+  -	Conducted FEA and MBS to optimize mechanical test rig design
   -	Developed safety concept and conducted Failure Mode and Effects Analysis (FMEA)
   -	Developed a robust and low-cost torque measurement unit for measurements at rotational speeds of up to 50.000 rpm